AbodeSaafan/Grace/docs/presentation/MohammedHossainReport.md

 ## Main Strengths as a Team Member

-I think my greatest strengths are my writing skills- which led me to function as the group's scribe- and my persistent contribution to the front-end/back-end interfacing with API and Authorization.
-Julius and I also popularized pair programming within our group, which was a crucial aspect of development and as such were one of the biggest team strengths we were responsible for.
+My main strength as a team member was my persistent presence in group coding sessions and ability to organize pair programming, which led to some of the team's greatest moments of productivity.
+Furthermore my writing skills also strengthened the team, as it led to easy document production and scribing.

 ## Main Weaknesses as a Team Member

 My greatest weakness would likely be my availability for individual coding sessions.
-As I was taking a unique courseload from my team mates (with a Math course) and had some issues to deal with at home, I wasn't as strong of a presence as I wanted to be on the individual coding front.
+As I was taking a unique courseload from my team mates and have some persistent issues to deal with at home, I wasn't as strong of a presence as I wanted to be on the individual coding front.